alphagov/forms/diagrams/sequence-diagrams/README.md

 The diagrams in this folder (created using [Mermaid](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-diagrams#creating-mermaid-diagrams)) show the interactions between users and GOV.UK Forms, including the 3 applications [forms-admin](https://github.com/alphagov/forms-admin), [forms-api](https://github.com/alphagov/forms-api), and [forms-runner](https://github.com/alphagov/forms-runner).

+The diagram below is to provide an overview of the different users and systems that interact with each other.
+For clarity, not all interactions are shown.
+Please refer to individual sequence diagrams for detailed interactions.

 ## High Level Architecture of GOV.UK Forms

 ```mermaid